thomassuedbroecker/extension-apis/documentation/additional-resources.md

+# Additional resources
-# Additional and useful resources
+Here are some additional and useful resources
 ### Links

 * OpenAPI related